Teach English Online from Nigeria

 So, go get that naira!

 If you are interested in helping Nigerian students learn English, there are quite a few options for this too.
-In Nigeria, even though English is the official language, people do not speak it in rural areas as often.
+Even though English is the official language in Nigeria, people do not speak it in rural areas as often.
 Students who speak one of the major languages, such as Hausa, Yoruba, Igbo, Fulfulde, Ibibio, Kanuri, will want to perfect their English with you.

 #1 Cambly

-If you want to teach English online from Nigeria then Cambly is the company for you.
-Though Cambly lets you teach students from all over the world, you can tailor your time zone and profile to attract your ideal student audience.
+If you want to teach English online from Nigeria then Cambly is your company.
+Though Cambly lets you teach students worldwide, you can tailor your time zone and profile to attract your ideal student audience.

 Pros of Teaching for Cambly